This glossary covers machine learning concepts that all data professionals and business professionals need to understand.

 Turing Test: A benchmark for machine intelligence developed by Alan Turing.
 If a system consistently fools people into believing it’s human, it passes the test – for example, by responding to questions in a chatroom-like setup.
 This benchmark is a moving target, since humans, who serve as subjects in the experiment, continually become wiser to the trickery used to fool them.
 When a system passes the Turing Test, humans subsequently figure out a way to defeat it, such as a new line of questioning that reveals which is a human and which is not.

-η Quixotic coding: Eric’s preferred term for the “field” known as artificial intelligence.
+η Quixotic coding: The author/instructor’s preferred term for the “field” known as artificial intelligence.
 Look, I’m not totally joking – let’s call it that.

 Cognitive computing: Another subjectively-defined “field” inspired by human capabilities that is closely related or identical to artificial intelligence and faces the same problems as AI: a lack of a well-defined goal and the overselling of both current capabilities and of the trajectory of today’s technological progress.